UCSF-TI/tipcc-web/docs/good-practices/using-local-scratch.md

 This will identify a node with 2 cores, 2 * 150 GiB = 300 GiB of scratch, and 4 GiB of RAM available.

 <br>
-(*) The `trap` command is a built-in function of the Bourne Shell (aka Bash).
+(*) The `trap` command is a built-in function of the Bourne Again Shell (aka Bash).
 If you use a non-Bash shell, please consult that shells documentation for similar features, e.g. in Zsh you can use `TRAPEXIT`.
 Other shells might not have signal trap mechanisms - in such cases, make sure to remove the files using `rm` at the end of the script.

 ## Technical details